robert-abc/KTC2023-ABC1/README.md

 ## Brief description of our algorithm in the context of Kuopio Tomography Challenge 2023 (KTC2023) [[1]](#1)

 Our algorithm is based on the smoothness prior provided by the KTC2023 organising committee [[2]](#2).
-We modified it to include post-processing steps, including one with a CNN, to extract meaninful information and to segment the resuts.
+We modified it to include post-processing steps, including one with a CNN, to extract meaningful information and to segment the results.
 This is our first submission to the KTC2023.

 A brief and visual overview of our proposal is attached in the [Visual read me PDF](visual_readme.pdf).
-It also includes examples of reconstructions using data from the traning set.
+It also includes examples of reconstructions using data from the training set.

 ## Authors
 * Roberto Gutierrez Beraldo¹* - roberto.gutierrez@ufabc.edu.br